 - What you can do to start strengthening your hips today

 When you first pick up your leg, the muscles in the front of the hip, aka the hip flexors, are working.
 As that leg swings through the air, the hamstring muscles work to control the motion.
-Once that leg hits the ground, your gluteal muscles work in conjunction with the hamstrings and thigh muscles to keep the leg stable as you progress over it.
+Once that leg hits the ground, your gluteal muscles work in conjunction with the hamstrings and thigh muscles to keep the leg stable.

 As you can see, a lot of things are going on behind the scenes to keep you going as you walk!
 And you thought walking was simple, huh?
 Muscles of the hip and knee are also hard at work during other activities – squatting, bending, walking up stairs, you name it.
 If you are weak in these muscles, your body will compensate in various ways that lead to abnormal strain on bones, muscles and joints.